avahwhitehead/asciidoctor-serve/README.md

     asciidoctor-serve -r asciidoctor-bibliography <FILE NAME>
     ```

+   If you want to serve to a PDF instead, add `-pdf` as the **first** argument.
+   To use a PDF viewer other than evince, add `--viewer "<VIEWER COMMAND>"` after `-pdf`.
+   For example:

+   - `asciidoctor-serve -pdf -r asciidoctor-bibliography <FILE NAME>`
+   - `asciidoctor-serve -pdf --viewer xreader -r asciidoctor-bibliography <FILE NAME>`
+   - `asciidoctor-serve -pdf --viewer "xreader -f" -r asciidoctor-bibliography <FILE NAME>`

-1. Open your browser, and go to one of the URLs the program gives you (default is http://localhost:7000).
+1. (HTML server only) Open your browser, and go to one of the URLs the program gives you (default is http://localhost:7000).

     You can also view the rendered version from any other device on your network with your IP instead of `localhost`
     (this is also given to you by the program).